benedictdebrah/Data-Challenge/README.md

 ## Task 1: Python.
 Data Manipulation and usage of external APIs
-IIn this task make data ready for further stwps
+In this task make data ready for further steps

 ## Task 2: SQL
 In this task, we would like you to persist the data obtained from task 1: upload your data to a SQL database of your choice (SQLite, MySQL, PostgreSQL ...).